justinsilvestre/hanlib/texts/brandt-ch01-2.passage.md

 # c

-Here is used as a consequential particle
+Here 乃 is used as a consequential particle.

 **Similar examples**.
 - `乃可` It will then do.